It is for two trophies – one 71cm high and the other, 45.7cm – that the world’s strongest teams will contest in Bangkok from 20 to 27 May 2018.

 While the 2014 edition enabled the top 16 teams based on team rankings to be selected for the finals, from 2016 onwards, teams qualified based on their performances in the continental team championships.
 All five continental winners, besides semifinalists from Asia and Europe, and the hosts and defending champions automatically qualify.
 The rest of the 16 places are taken by teams according to their team ranking (cumulative world ranking of their top three singles and top two doubles pairs).

 The Thomas Cup is the prize awarded for the World Men’s Team Championships, while the Uber Cup is the prize for the World Women’s Team Championships.
-Sixteen teams from five continental confederations will battle it out at the TOTAL BWF Thomas & Uber Cup Finals in Aarhus in May 2020.
+Sixteen teams from five continental confederations will battle it out at the TOTAL BWF Thomas & Uber Cup Finals in Aarhus.

 The defending champions and the hosts are assured of automatic qualification.
 The five continental championships serve as qualifying events.
 The four semi-finalists each from Asia and Europe, and the winners of Pan Am, Oceania and Africa also qualify; the other spots in the final list of 16 are taken based on the world ranking.